-The last step to boost and sell effectively in China: your digital marketing campaign.
+The last step to boosting and selling effectively in China: is your digital marketing campaign.
 Online presence is the key to success in China and sells any type of product.

 The most important social platform in Chinese people’s daily life.
 Representing more than 1 billion daily active users, WeChat gives many possibilities to make your promotion reach as many users as possible:

 - WeChat brochure: This feature is efficient for a simple introduction of new products for example.
-Easy to create and easy to use, WeChat users are very receptive to open those brochures.
+Easy to create and easy to use, WeChat users are very receptive to opening those brochures.

 - WeChat mini-program: An original way to reach potential consumers through games or events invitations.
-Some brands even use mini-programs to set an alternative online shop to sell even more through WeChat.
-And this solution works since WeChat mini-programs sales amount represents for some brands the half of their total sales!
+Some brands even use mini-programs to set up an alternative online shop to sell even more through WeChat.
+And this solution works since the WeChat mini-programs sales amount represents some brands half of their total sales!

 Read more about Weibo